-The table below provides summary statistics for permanent job vacancies advertised in North London requiring Serverless skills.
-It includes a benchmarking guide to the annual salaries offered in vacancies that cited Serverless over the 6 months leading up to 12 June 2024, comparing them to the same period in the previous two years.
+The following table provides summary statistics for permanent job vacancies advertised in North London with a requirement for Serverless skills.
+Included is a benchmarking guide to the salaries offered in vacancies that have cited Serverless over the 6 months to 28 May 2024 with a comparison to the same period in the previous 2 years.

 Same period 2023